schalkdaniel/cpsp/README.md

 C++ Spline Implementation of Compboost
 --------------------------------------

-This repository contains the spline implementation of [compboost](https://compboost.org) by providing the spline functions directly without any bloated code around it.
+This repository contains the spline implementation of [compboost](https://compboost.org) by providing spline functions directly without bloated code.

 **Feel free to extend the algorithms, improve performance, or use for your own projets.**